-In accordance with clause 5.17.4(j)(11)(iv) of the Rules, we certify the proposed option satisfies the regulatory investment test for distribution.
-The table below shows how each of these requirements have been met by the relevant section of this report.
+In accordance with clause 5.17.4(j)(11)(iv) of the Rules, we certify that the proposed option satisfies the regulatory investment test for distribution.
+The table below shows how each of the Rules requirements have been met by the relevant sections of this report.
+As no submissions were received in response to the DPAR, clause 5.17.4(r)(1)(ii) is not applicable in this FPAR.